Violet Mersereau: Career

-In 1908, she made her first film for the Biograph Company.
+In 1908, Mersereau made her first film for the Biograph Company.
 She stayed with the company until 1911.
 She then signed with Independent Moving Pictures where she appeared in ingenue roles.
-She found success with these roles and was often cast as innocent young helpless girls which was a popular staple in films at the time.
+She found success with these roles and was often cast as innocent young helpless girls.
 When Independent Moving Pictures and several other studios merged to form Universal Pictures she continued working for Universal.
 During this time, she appeared in several short films alongside William Garwood (who often directed the films).